CartoDB/VECNIK/NOTES.md

 Technical considerations
 ========================

-### Tile based rendering

-#### pro
-- Data tiles map directly to render tiles -> easier to understand.
-- No need to clip data, but maybe in order to save bandwidth.
-- Assume we render on demand only: a change of a tile doesn't require a full refresh. *IMPORTANT*

 ### Rendering strategies

+Use cases are contradictionary.
+I.e. static data requires intial render + updates after map movement.
+Heavy CartoCSS play in Editor adds updates on style change but not in parallel with map movement.
+It can probably be speed up by splitting into layers (behind/affected/above) but rules can be very complex and affect a dynamic range of items.
+Needs investigation.

+In Torque everything changes at all times.
+Effectively causing a render loop as worst case.
+We need to discuss, whether Torque should be fully covered by the same rendering mechanisms.

 - We will render on demand only.
 That includes: tile loading, (map movement/zoom), style changes, a torque timeline tick.
 Esp. the last can easily result in continous rendering. *IMPORTANT*
 - Need to triangulate lines in WebGL.
 - Renderers with proper interface can be injected, VECNIK.renderer is default

+### Tile based rendering

+#### pro
+- Data tiles map directly to render tiles -> easier to understand.
+- No need to clip data, but maybe in order to save bandwidth.
+- Assume we render on demand only: a change of a tile doesn't require a full refresh. *IMPORTANT*

 ### Viewport based rendering